farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### PST Angle Impact on Branch Flow Filler

-Set the PST angle impact on elements flow as equal to the sensitivity factor for each monitored elements the base case and after contingencies.
+Set the PST angle impact on elements flow as equal to the sensitivity factor for each monitored elements the basecase and after contingencies.

 ##### PST Angle Variables Filler